 [i] The text can be found in the Gyachen Khadzo one of the Five Treasuries in the Collected Works by Jamgon Kongtrul (1813-1899).
 Expanded edition that includes several terma cycles published by Shechen Publications.
 Some of the pages and texts in these volumes are in disarray.
 Expanded version of the 20 volume set published in Paro, 1975-76.
 1) mar pa’i bla sgrub/ ‘jam mgon kong sprul blo gros mtha’ yas; rgya chen bka’ mdzod; W23723, 21 ff. (pp. 399-439). shechen, new delhi.
 2002.
 Block Print.
 2) dpal spungs par ma ‘brug spa gro’i bskyar par ma/; W21808, 21 ff. (pp.399-440). ngodup, paro.
 1975-1976.
 Block Print.

-[ii] Kongtrul also wrote a Milarepa Guru Yoga , written at the behest of Nangtse Throdpa (snang rtse ri khrod pa) which I think has been translated and published in English. “mi la’i bla sgrub/.”
+[ii] Kongtrul also wrote a Milarepa Guru Yoga , written at the behest of Nangtse Rithropa (snang rtse ri khrod pa), I have not seen any translation of this in English (“mi la’i bla sgrub/.”
 In rgya chen bka’ mdzod.
 TBRC W23723.
-1: 467 – 482. new delhi: shechen, 2002.
+1: 467 – 482. new delhi: shechen, 2002).